AlfonsoLRz/VineyardUAVClassification/README.md

                                 show_layer_names=False)
 ```

-## Datasets
+# Datasets

 If these are required, please contact allopezr@ujaen.es and they will be provided if the petition is properly justified.

-## Training
+# Training

 Please, use the `.py` files under `training` folder as the entry point of the training phase.
-These files load the hypercube, split into patches and execute a number of tests that are averaged and saved in the file system.
+These files load the hypercubes, split them into patches and execute several tests that are averaged and saved in the file system.
 Nevertheless, averaged results, together with the variability, will be displayed at the end of the training.

-## Configuration
+# Configuration

 This repository contains a non-updated `config.py` with the experimental settings for every compared network.
 However, we rather recommend `config.json`, since it has a higher priority.
 Note that we had some reloading troubles with python files in Jupyter notebooks, and therefore, a JSON file was used over the first one.
 The `config.py` is loaded, and then, `config.json` overrides the content of the variables as defined in the python file.

-### Which parameters are supported?
+## Which parameters are supported?

 Parameters not related to a specific network:
 * batch_size: 512